 Step 5: Keep Content and Publish Dates Fresh

-Step 6: Avoid Relying on AI-Generated Content
+Step 6: Avoid Over-Relying on AI-Generated Content

 Step 7: Earn Brand Mentions and Citations